Orange County Restraining Order Defense Attorney

-If you believe that the restraining order is unfair or that you have been wrongfully accused of violating a restraining order, you need an experienced Orange County domestic violence attorney on your side.
+If you believe that the restraining order is unfair or that you have been wrongfully accused of violating a restraining order, you need an experienced Orange County criminal defense attorney on your side.

 If the judge determines you violated your restraining order, you could be facing jail time and costly fines.
 The Irvine criminal defense attorneys at Law Office of Michael L. Guisti are experienced in defending individuals accused of violating restraining orders.
-Please call us at (714) 530-9690 for a free and comprehensive consultation.
+Please call us at (714) 530-9690 or toll-free at (888) 478-8999 for a free and comprehensive consultation.

 Whether you're facing a felony or a misdemeanor, don't risk a conviction.
 Act quickly to redeem your reputation and protect your record by consulting with our Orange County criminal defense lawyer.
 Call today to schedule your free consultation.